 Nurzynska – Wierdak and Zawislak, G. (2014).
 Herb yield and bioactive compounds of Tarragon (Artemisia dracunculus L).
 As influenced by plant density.
 Acta Scientiarum Polonorum Hortorum Cultus.
 Vol 13, Issue 3 Pages 207-221.

 Obolskiy, D., Pischel, I., Feistel, B., Glotov, N., and Heinrich, M. (2011).
-Artemisia dracunculus L (Tarragon): A critical review of its traditional use, chemical composition, pharmacology and safety.
+Artemisia dracunculus L (Tarragon): A critical review of its traditional use, chemical composition, pharmacology, and safety.
 Journal of Agriculture and Food Chemistry.
 Pages 17.45.
-Online Available at PubMed.

 Pauwels, L., and Christoffels, G. (2006).
 Herbs.
 Healthy living with herbs from your own garden.
 South America: Struik Publishers.

 Roy, J.N. (n.d.).
 Tarragon.
 Pennington Nutrition Series.
 PNS No. 48.